 Look at price catastrophes that have occurred historically in your currency pair of choice.
 Think about what such movements would mean to you with your average trading size.
 Make sure that your risk capital is large enough to withstand such price shocks.

-Once you're up and running and in a position to make steady returns, it might be time to consider how much money do you need to trade Forex for a living.
+Once you're up and running, and in a position to make steady returns, it might be time to consider how much money you need to trade Forex full-time.

-If you are looking to live off your profits, you are going to be trading in sizes that are much larger than our minimums.
-Therefore, your risk capital will have to be larger as well.
+If you are looking to know realistic monthly returns for a trader, you are going to be trading in sizes that are much larger than our minimums.
+Therefore, your risk capital will have to be larger as well